the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 // output: https://hn.algolia.com/api/v1/search?query=redux&page=
 ~~~~~~~~

 The `fetchSearchTopStories()` method will take the page as second argument.
-The `componentDidMount()` and `onSearchSubmit()` methods take the `DEFAULT_PAGE` for the initial API calls.
-They should fetch the first page on the first request.
-Every additional fetch should fetch the next page.
+If you don't provide the second argument, it will fallback to the `0` page for the initial request.
+Thus the `componentDidMount()` and `onSearchSubmit()` methods fetch the first page on the first request.
+Every additional fetch should fetch the next page by providing the second argument.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~